 3 Remove Cable Transmission End

-A long handle needle nose pliers, a soft kneeling pad, and light make this process a little easier.
-With the tab released and the inner unhooked, remove the old cable by pulling it from (upper deck side) the hole.
+A long handle, needle nose pliers, a soft kneeling pad, and light make this process a little easier.
+With the tab released and the inner unhooked, remove the old cable by pulling it from (the upper deck side) the hole.

 4 Fit Transmission Cable End

 Before attempting to fit the new cable, be sure it’s correct.
 Check it using the old cable.
 Fit the transmission cable end through the mower body hole and push the winged outer connector into its anchor.
-Use your long nose pliers.
-Now connect the braided cable end into the transmission arm.
+Use your long-nose pliers.

 Use Pliers and Patience